pdrummond/pauldrummond.dev/src/posts/thoughts-on-interviewing.md

 Obviously, it's important to be able to actually code as well!
-But it's definitely not the most important skill and besides, it's much easier to figure out if someone can code than it is to score them on the above criteria.
+But it's definitely not the most important skill and besides, it's much easier to figure out if someone can code (by having a discussion with them) than it is to score them on the above criteria.
 A good programmer excels at low-level programming skills.
 A good Software Engineer is a good programmer plus all of the above.
 Even the most technically focused role is still more about working in a team than being somone who is shit-hot at a particular language but hates talking to anyone or sharing knowledge.
 In general, code readability is far more important than using advanced coding techniques that reduce readability.
 The ability to clearly and patiently teach how a system works in an approachable and non-offensive manner is far more important than being the only dev in the building who understands it!

 ---